ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

  * update collection description if necessary
  * update citation if necessary

-To accomplish this, from the Arctos main menu select **[Manage Data -> Internal Settings -> Manage Collection](http://arctos.database.museum/Admin/Collection.cfm)** and select the collection you wish to update from the dropdown list.
+To accomplish this, from the Arctos main menu select **<a href="http://arctos.database.museum/Admin/Collection.cfm" target=_blank>Manage Data -> Internal Settings -> Manage Collection</a>** and select the collection you wish to update from the dropdown list.
 Make the necessary edits and select **Save Changes** at the bottom of the  section edited.

 ## Edit this Documentation